 (GREEKS, DEMOCRACY and SLAVERY (650-501 BCE) – continued)

 Among the propertied, passionate opposition to Pisistratus's sons remained.
 In 514 a young aristocrat assassinated one of the sons.
 Some other aristocrats attempted but failed to assassinate the surviving son, Hippias.
 Hippias retaliated with a murderous passion of his own, and some aristocrats fled into exile.
-The priest at the shrine of the god Apollo at Delphi encouraged the exiled aristocrats by suggesting that Apollo was on their side.
-A leading aristocratic family from Athens, the Alcmaeonidaens, had used their wealth to contribute to Apollo's shrine, and their influence won the support of Sparta against Hippias.
+At the shrine to the god Apollo at Delphi (about 100 kilometers northeast of Athens) a priest encouraged the exiled aristocrats by suggesting that Apollo was on their side.
+A leading aristocratic family from Athens, the Alcmaeonidaens, had used their wealth to contribute to Apollo's shrine, and their influence won the support of the city of Sparta against Hippias.
 To do the will of Apollo, Sparta, in 510, sent an army that defeated Hippias and sent him fleeing to Persia.

 The most prominent leader of the resurgence was a rebellious son of the Alcmaeonidaen family, Cleisthenes, who wished to govern in a way that brought more unity among the Athenians.
 Across recent generations immigration had made Athens a mix of people unrelated by blood, and Cleisthenes extended to many immigrants, and to some slaves, the same rights that Athenian citizens had.
 He drew up a constitution for Athens that divided Athenians into ten "tribes" based not on blood relations but on where people lived.
 Each tribe had its own military unit, shrine, priest and assembly.
 It was an early version of big-tent politics and a step in the direction of giving power to common people.
-Any member of a tribe could participate in the election of local and state officials, and each tribe sent fifty representatives for one year of service to a city assembly.
+Any member of a tribe could participate in the election of local and state officials.
+Each tribe sent fifty representatives for one year of service to a city assembly.

-Copyright © 2009-2011 by Frank E. Smitha.
+Copyright © 1998-2018 by Frank E. Smitha.
 All rights reserved.